hyeonjin-cho/CMSC858D/HW1/Select/README.md

 # Difficult part

 This task was relatively easier compared to RankSupport.py.
 It only took me less than a day to figure out select_rankOf(), when I had rank_indexAt().
 The most difficult part was that the regular rank_indexAt() would not work with select because I wrote the code to give an error message when the index from the user is not 1.
 Therefore, I made a rank_indexAt() derivative (called rank_indexAtforSelect()), which will give the rank at the index even if the index is not 1.
 Also, generating the random-sized bit-vector and implementing select_rankOf() of that bit-vector took even more time than rank_indexAt() of RankSupport.py, so I only generated 500 random-sized bit-vector, instead of 1000 which I did for RankSupport.py.
+Another difficulty that I encountered during this programming was figuring out the time complexity.
+I expected to have O(logn) time complexity, however, the graph gave more linear-like graph.
+At first, the time it took for the largest bit-vector was around 0.5 seconds (Figure 1).
+I found out that I do not actually need to call for bit-vector every time, so as a result successfully reduced by 1/5 (Figure 2), by just removing a line of code that called the bit-vector.
+However, the graph still looks more linear than logarithmic.

 # 500_random.pdf

 This pdf file depicts how much time SelectSupport.py took to get the index of the target rank.
 X-axis is size of bit-vector, randomly generated from size 1000 to 100000.
 I simply took difference of the time right before select_rankOf() and right after select_rankOf() to get the timeCost.
 Since select_rankOf() calls another function, getRank(), which is a recursive function, the time cost will be bigger than rank_indexAt().
-The time complexity for select_rankOf() will be O(logn), and the pdf file supports this.
-Again, there are some outliers, but the number of outliers are comparatively smaller than the outcome from RankSupport.py, and the outliers are not too slow either.
+The time complexity for select_rankOf() will be O(logn), and the pdf file does not support this.
+This might be because
 *R programming was used to generate the plot.*